vala-lang/vala-docs/source/developer-guides/documentation/valadoc-guide/03-00-documentation-comment-markup/03-03-taglets.rst

 Inline Taglets are used in descriptions.

 **{@inheritDoc}**
-   Used to diectly inherit descriptions from the parent symbol
+   Used to directly inherit descriptions from the parent symbol

 **{@link [node]}**
    Used to link to another symbol. ``[node]`` is the fully qualified name of the